Fairview Montessori

 • Rest/Nap: Lunch is followed by a rest period of about 20 minutes during which children rest their bodies while listening to soft music or a story.
 Children who still nap may do so and will rejoin the class as they awake.

-AFTERCARE, 3-5p, M-F.
+AFTER-SCHOOL CARE, 3-5p, M-F.

-• Aftercare is offered to our students who need to stay at school as late as 5p.
+• After-school care is offered to our students who need to stay at school as late as 5p.
 During this time, they have a group snack and may get out special "cabinet works" that are not used during the school day.
 These special activities may include collage, coloring, or a simple art project; children may choose to work on puzzles, use playdoh or Legos, or they may unwind and look at books.

-THE THIRD YEAR: THE KINDERGARTEN YEAR
+THE THIRD YEAR: THE KINDERGARTEN LEADERSHIP YEAR

 TUITION